niitsuma/wwwoffle-par/cache/html/en/messages/README.CONF.txt

 ITEM connect-retry
 connect-retry = yes | no
 If a connection cannot be made to a remote server then WWWOFFLE should try again after a short delay (default=no).
-ITEM ssl-allow-port
-ssl-allow-port = (integer)
-A port number that is allowed to be proxied for Secure Socket Layer (SSL) connections, e.g. https.
-This option should be set to 443 to allow https, there can be more than one ssl-port entry for other ports as required.
 ITEM dir-perm
 dir-perm = (octal int)
 The directory permissions to use when creating spool directories (default=0755).
 This option overrides the umask of the user and must be in octal starting with a '0'.